TASChips Thermal Hotspot Simulation

 Hiring

-• Ph.D.
-Position: Thermal-Aware Applications for GPUs and AI Accelerators
+• on Thermal-Aware Applications for GPUs and AI Accelerators

 To apply, email application materials to yuliu@clarkson.edu and mcheng@clarkson.edu.